-- 1. Television coverage of the proceedings of the Legislative Assembly should be an accurate, factual and coherent record of the legislative proceedings which will allow the viewing public to clearly understand how the legislative process works. - 2 The coverage of the proceedings of the Legislative Assembly shall be recorded in the official languages of the Northwest Territories in accordance with the established broadcasting schedule. - 3.
-All proceedings in the Legislative Assembly Chamber, beginning with the Speaker's procession and Prayer and concluding with the daily adjournment of the Assembly, shall be recorded, with the exception of recesses.
-Proceedings in Committee of the Whole shall also be recorded. - 4.
-A Member who has been recognized by the Speaker or Chair of Committee of the Whole shall be shown on camera and shall be identified periodically by his or her full name and constituency; or for a Minister, his or her full name and portfolio titles.
-When a Minister makes a Member's Statement he or she shall be identified by name and constituency. - 5.
-Information as to the status of the House and current business shall be displayed on the television screen periodically during proceedings. - 6.
-The close-up shot of the Member shall be of his or her head and shoulders.
-A medium close-up shot showing some of the Members who are seated on either side of the speaking Member may be taken.
+- E.1 (1) Television coverage of the proceedings of the Legislative Assembly should be an accurate, factual and coherent record of the legislative proceedings that allows the viewing public to understand how the legislative process works. - (2) The Legislative Assembly shall record its proceedings in the official languages of the Northwest Territories in accordance with the established broadcasting schedule. - (3) All proceedings in the Legislative Assembly Chamber, beginning with the Speaker's procession, and concluding with daily adjournment of the Assembly shall be recorded, with the exception of recesses.
+The Assembly shall record proceedings in Committee of the Whole. - (4) A Member who has been recognized by the Speaker or Chair of Committee of the Whole shall be shown on camera and shall be identified periodically by their full name and constituency; or for a Minister, their full name and portfolio titles.
+When a Minister makes a Member's Statement, they shall be identified by name and constituency. - (5) The Assembly shall display information as to the status of the House and current business on the television screen periodically during proceedings. - (6) The close-up shot of the Member shall be of their head and shoulders.
+A medium close-up shot showing some of the Members seated on either side of the speaking Member may be taken.
 In addition, an occasional establishing shot may be taken to help orient viewers to the Chamber.
-On special occasions such as the Commissioner's Opening Address and the Budget Address, cutaway shots of individuals or groups of Members' visitors seated in the gallery may be shown. - 7.
-When the Speaker is speaking or standing, the camera facing the Speaker that best reflects the activities of the House shall be used at the discretion of the television director. - 8.
-When in Committee of the Whole, a variation of wide, medium and close shots may be used to best reflect the activities of the Committee.
+On special occasions such as the Commissioner's Address and the Budget Address, cutaway shots of individuals or groups of Members' visitors seated in the gallery may be shown. - (7) When the Speaker is speaking or standing, the television director shall use the camera facing the Speaker that best reflects the activities of the House. - (8) When in Committee of the Whole, a variation of wide, medium and close shots may be used to best reflect the activities of the Committee.
 Ministers may be shown consulting with their officials.
 Officials or witnesses may be shown on camera as introduced by Ministers or the Chair of Committee of the Whole, or when answering questions at the direction of the Chair of Committee of the Whole.